eclipse/adore/documentation/technical_reference_manual/system_and_development/build_system.md

 ## Build interface normalization
-The ADORe build system aims to provide per module predictable building and testing interfaces via GNU Make such as: 'make build' 'make test' and more.
+The ADORe build system aims to provide per module predictable building and testing interfaces via GNU Make such as: 'make build', 'make test, and more.

 GNU Make is not a new tool however it is stable and familiar to many developers.
 For this reason it was selected as the centralized "glue" for the ADORe build